vikash1063/Flash-chat-app/README.md

 The backend is handled by NodeJS, using Express framework, while the database for the web-app is handled by MongoDB.

 ### Authorization
-We have used [Google OAuth](https://developers.google.com/identity/protocols/oauth2) for handling the login/signup of our app.
+Implemented [Google OAuth](https://developers.google.com/identity/protocols/oauth2) for user authentication, enabling secure and seamless login/signup experience.

 ### Real-time communication
-For the real-time communication between users, [Socket.IO](https://socket.io/) is used.
+Utilized [Socket.IO](https://socket.io/) to implement real-time, bidirectional communication, enhancing user interaction.

 ## Features->